The Ages of Lulu: Production

-The film is an adaptation of the international best-selling novel with the same name written by Almudena Grandes. Ángela Molina, who was originally cast in the lead role, withdrew when she learned how explicit the sex scenes were to be.
+The film is an adaptation of the novel of the same name written by Almudena Grandes. Ángela Molina, who was originally cast in the lead role, withdrew when she learned how explicit the sex scenes were to be.

-Javier Bardem has a small, uncredited role as a corrupt gay man, one of his first roles on screen.

-Neri is dubbed into Spanish by another actress.
+Javier Bardem has a small uncredited role, his first film role on screen.
+Bardem recalls he played a "prostitute that had sex with men and women; it was a tough movie, but a great movie."
+Penélope Cruz went to an audition for the film when she was 14, but lied and told the director, Bigas Luna, she was 17.
+He laughed in her face and told her: "Well, you won't make this movie, but I'll call for another when you're older."

-In an interview, Bigas Luna recalled the episode when Francesca Neri, due to script requirements, was forced to shave her pubes and burst into tears before shooting one of the film's most scabrous scenes.
+In an interview, Bigas Luna recalled the episode when Francesca Neri, due to script requirements, was forced to shave her pubic hair and burst into tears before shooting one of the film's most scabrous scenes.
 He had to go and cheer her up and Neri, says Bigas Luna, "opened her bathrobe and shot her sex in my eyes and said to me, crying: 'Bigas, I'm sick, I look ugly, hideous'".

 Cuts in UK version

-The film was cut in the UK by two minutes and 55 seconds by the BBFC.
-These cuts include an S&M orgy at a gay club being shortened, a man sexually touching Lulu and a sex scene; these scenes were restored for the 2002 DVD release.
-In addition to these cuts an opening scene in which Lulu is baptised as a baby was cut as the child's genitalia is exposed to camera; this shot is considered to be in breach of the Protection of Children Act 1978.
-The 2002 UK DVD required 1:15 cuts for baptism scene; a new title sequence was used instead.
+The film was cut in the UK by the BBFC.
+Most all the cuts were restored for the 2002 DVD release except for a few seconds that had "obscene imagery of children."

 Reception

 The Ages of Lulu was listed on Film4's 50 Sexiest Film Moments.
+Rob Mackie wrote in The Guardian that this film is "precariously close to porn in its style, and it seems exploitative and it even comes to the usual soft-porn conclusion: the heroine goes through this and that, but then realises it's love that matters."

+Marc Lee of The Daily Telegraph was blunt in his review, stating;"it's all very detailed and quite rude at times; it feels more like the realisation of a male fantasy than a genuine study of female sexuality, and worse still, the naughtiness turns to nastiness as Lulu descends into a dark world of sado-masochism.
+Worrying."

+Geoffrey Macnab of Sight and Sound observed that "Luna has clearly given form to his own fantasies in this tale of a young woman's sexual awakening."
+He further opines that "the concept of a middle-class woman breaking through sexual boundaries is a hoary old cliché, but strong performances from the cast ensure that this just about rises above its exploitation pic roots, despite lacking the humour that characterises Luna's later films."

+Accolades

 María Barranco won the Goya Award as Best Supporting Actress for her role as a transsexual prostitute.

-Home Media
+Home media

 The Ages of Lulu was released on DVD by Umbrella Entertainment in December 2011.
 The DVD is compatible with region code 4.